Introduction to a proposed book

 The Mesozoic era ended with extinction of the

-dinosaurs (and more than half the biological families), presumably as the result of a
+dinosaurs (and more than half the biological families).
+Presumably extinction resulted

 Tertiary: